rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 T2 and T4 are in a deadlock as each of them will wait for the other to release a lock while holding a lock that the other needs to acquire to complete.

 7. Isolation proerpty in ACID properties states that each transactions should run without being aware or in interference with another transaction in the system.
 If that is the case, we can run transactions sequentially by locking the whole database itself and adhering to the Ioslation property through a big lock per transaction.
 Review why this may not be an ideal solution.

+e.g. banking system, running in sequence compromises the performance of the system.
+Customers will be unhappy if they have to wait for a long time to complete their transactions.

+This is in fact one type of simplistic concurrency control, i.e., make sure that all transactions run in a sequence, i.e., in some order.
+But then we are not benefit from the potential use of idle resources such as accessing disk while another transaction is using the CPU.
+So even under single CPU situations, concurrency can speed up things that we are not doing.
+In addition, if there ia a long-running transaction in the system, holding up every other transaction till that longer one finish is going to make the associated company's customers very unhappy.
+So in short, although we want our exeuctions to be equal to the outcome of a serial execution of a given set of transactions, we do not really want to run them one after the other but rather in concurrency with each other.

+> Consider the cost in runtime.

 8. Given two transactions, per operation of each transaction, we can use locks to make sure concurrent access is done properly to individual objects that are used in both transactions, i.e., they are not accessed at the same time.
 This is after all what the operating system do, e.g. lock a file while one program is accessing it so others cannot chagne it at the same time.
 Give two transactions showing that this is not enough to achieve isolation property of transactions for RDBMS.

 | Transaction 1 at Process 1 | Transaction 2 at Process 2 |